-43 The mission of the Development Sector, as set out in the Constitution and the Convention encompasses the Union's dual responsibility as a United Nations specialized agency and executing agency for implementing projects under the United Nations development system or other funding arrangements, so as to facilitate and enhance telecommunication development by offering, organizing and coordinating technical cooperation and assistance activities.
+43 The mission of the Development Sector, as set out in the Constitution and the Convention, encompasses the Union's dual responsibility as a United Nations specialized agency and executing agency for implementing projects under the United Nations development system or other funding arrangements, so as to facilitate and enhance telecommunication development by offering, organizing and coordinating technical cooperation and assistance activities.

-The work of ITU-D will reflect the various resolutions of the WTDC.
+The work of ITU-D will reflect the various resolutions of the world telecommunication development conference.
 It will place emphasis on gender balance in its programmes and will reflect the needs of other aspects of global society such as youth and the needs of indigenous peoples.
 Emergency telecommunications is another area where renewed efforts are required.
-Collaboration with the private sector should be more clearly defined and expanded to reflect the changing roles of public and private entities in the telecommunication sector.
-As a matter of urgency, the "Year 2000" problem should be addressed.
-ITU-D should also use the mechanisms for advancing Sector goals included in Opinion B of the World Telecommunication Policy Forum, Geneva, 1998 and the opportunities provided by the ITU TELECOM Surplus Programme.
+Collaboration with the private sector should be more clearly defined and expanded so as to reflect the changing roles of public and private entities in the telecommunication sector.
+The "Year 2000" problem should be urgently addressed.
+ITU-D should also use the mechanisms for advancing Sector goals included in Opinion B of the World Telecommunication Policy Forum (Geneva, 1998) and the opportunities provided by the ITU programme funded by the surplus funds from TELECOM exhibitions.

 In fulfilling its mission, ITU-D will cover the five major areas of telecommunication development: telecommunication sector reform, technologies, management, finance and human resources.
-It is supported by the four main modes of action by which the Sector carries out its work: direct assistance (including project execution), resource development and mobilization, partnerships and information sharing, and which are reflected in the organizational structure of BDT.
+It is supported by the four main modes of action by which the Sector carries out its work: direct assistance (including project execution), resource development and mobilization, partnerships and information sharing, which are reflected in the organizational structure of BDT.